Oil prices near 2014 highs as Iran tensions keep market on edge

 “All in all, the bets are – based on the price action in oil – that President Trump does withdraw from the deal,” he added.

-Iran re-emerged as a major oil exporter in 2016 after international sanctions against it were lifted in return for curbs on Iran’s nuclear program.
+Iran re-emerged as a major oil exporter in 2016 after international sanctions against it were lifted in return for curbs on Iran’s nuclear programme.

 The United States has since then, however, expressed doubts over Iran’s sincerity in implementing those curbs.